 When you’re making a meal, buy the right parts and remember all of it.
 I cooked dinner for friends.
 Roast beef, potatoes and carrots roasted with it, gravy, green beans.
 I bought eye of round roast.
-No fat – good, I thought.
+No fat – good!

 When I was young and foolish, I invited a young man I was trying to impress for dinner.
 He liked liver.
 I didn’t.
 But I decided to make liver for him, despite not even knowing how it should taste.

-Author of Entertaining at Home With Ease, Dr. Marjorie Stewart (my late mother-in-law), says make dinner parties easy for yourself and that will make it easy for everybody else.
-Prepare beforehand and involve your guests.
+Author of Entertaining at Home With Ease, Dr. Marjorie Stewart (my late mother-in-law), says making dinner parties easy for yourself makes it easy for everyone.
+Prepare beforehand and involve guests.

 My partner and I were alone one Christmas.
 We realized a few of our friends would be too so we invited them for Christmas dinner – “bring anyone”.
-We thought about eight total.
-More, bringing their friends.
+We thought probably eight total.
+Ha!